pravinbhat/astra-search-demo/README.md

 - the dataset is included in `data/quickstart_dataset.json` for easy hydration
 - embeddings are generated automatically in the SaaS DB layer using NVIDIA's embedding model

-## Why this matters for hybrid search
+## Why this matters

-AstraDB hybrid search combines:
+AstraDB search supports:

+- metadata based search filters
-- semantic similarity from vectors
+- semantic similarity search from vectors
 - keyword / lexical matching from text search
+- hybrid search using any combination of the above

 That makes a library books dataset like this useful for questions such as: